 Our Relapse Assurance Guarantee ensures that a client who has completed our full ecstasy addiction treatment in Thailand, can come back to The Dawn for 30 days if they relapse for any reason, at no additional cost.
 During the month-long programme, we will help our clients identify the reasons for the relapse and get back on the right track of recovery.
 Contact us today to find out more about our Relapse Assurance Guarantee.

 The Dawn Medical Rehab and Wellness Centre offers highly personalised and intensive ecstasy addiction treatment in Thailand that are customised to cater to each individual’s exact needs.
 Our programme includes MBCT (an updated take on CBT), 12 Step and mindfulness therapy, which are vital techniques to help users overcome ecstasy addiction.
 Our licensed team of addiction professionals have extensive experience in treating drug and alcohol addiction, and we have an onsite detoxification centre so that our clients have access to medical support 24/7.
 We also have a 1:1 staff to client ratio to ensure that our clients are well cared for.

-The Dawn’s private accommodation in exquisite, Lanna-style facilities is the perfect location to encourage our clients to focus entirely on recovery.
+The Dawn’s private accommodation, on a beautiful Lanna-style property on the Ping River, is the perfect location to encourage our clients to focus entirely on recovery.
 Our prices are only a quarter of the cost in comparison to Western centres and we provide online aftercare support free of charge.
 We also offer a variety of complementary therapies, such as massage and acupuncture, and fun excursions around Chiang Mai.

 Aside from its psychedelic effects, ecstasy’s psychological effects that occur whilst taking the drug, and even for the following weeks, include: